NTX-XT/NintexWorkflow-AmazonS3-Xtension/README.md

-# AWS S3 Lambda + Nintex Xtension — Customer Wiki
+# AWS S3 Lambda + Nintex Xtension — Setup and Information

 This guide explains how to use our **AWS S3 Lambda API** together with a **Nintex Workflow (NW) Xtension** to upload, download, list, and manage files in Amazon S3.